 The Seidel School of Education and Professional Studies is home to professional programs in education, social work, and health and sport sciences.
 All programs in Seidel departments are nationally accredited and individual teacher preparation programs are also nationally recognized by their Specialized Professional Associations.
-Both the bachelor's and master's degree programs in social work are offered on campus and by distance at three other Maryland satellite locations.
-The elementary education and the school leadership programs are offered at the Eastern

-Shore Higher Education Center.
+Both the bachelor's and master's degree programs in social work are offered on campus and by distance education at four other Maryland satellite locations.
+The elementary education and the school leadership programs are offered at the Eastern Shore Higher Education Center and the exercise science program is available at the Universities at Shady Grove (USG) in Rockville, MD.
 Clinical preparation is a trademark for all Seidel School majors.
 The Seidel School partners with seven regional school districts to create 35 Professional Development Schools.
 These partnerships provide the foundation for collaborative work between experienced teachers and school leaders with Salisbury students and faculty in education, school leadership, and reading to improve PK-12 student achievement.
-Students in social work, community health, exercise science, and athletic training gain real-world experience with partners in multiple settings that include social work agencies, sports medicine clinics, hospitals, fitness clubs, and universities.
-All Seidel students complete internships with trained professionals.
+Students in social work, community health, exercise science, and athletic training gain real-world experience with partners in multiple settings that include public and private social service agencies, sports medicine clinics, hospitals, fitness clubs, schools and universities.
+All Seidel students complete internships with trained professionals in their respective fields.
 The Seidel School sponsors the nationally distinguished Pauline Riall Lecture Series where recognized leaders in the field of education address Salisbury University students, faculty, public school colleagues, and community members.
 Now in its new home in the 165,000 square foot Teacher Education and Technology Center, the Seidel School is poised to provide state-of-the-art instruction in all its disciplines.
 In addition, the Seidel School partners with all of the other Salisbury University academic schools to enhance opportunities for students in the liberal arts and in the critically important Science, Technology, Engineering, and Mathematics (STEM) areas of science and mathematics teaching.